 The Audit Committee oversees our financial reporting process on behalf of the Board.
 Our management has the primary responsibility for the financial statements and reporting process, including our system of internal controls over financial reporting.
-In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management the audited financial statements included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management the audited financial statements included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
 This review included a discussion of the quality and the acceptability of our financial reporting, including the nature and extent of disclosures in the financial statements and the accompanying notes.

-The Audit Committee also reviewed with our independent registered public accounting firm, which is responsible for expressing an opinion on the conformity of the audited financial statements with accounting principles generally accepted in the United States of America, their judgments as to the quality and the acceptability of our financial reporting and such other matters as are required to be discussed with the Committee pursuant to applicable rules of the PCAOB.
-The Audit Committee has received the written disclosures and the letter from the independent registered public accounting firm required by the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence.
-The Audit Committee discussed with the independent registered public accounting firm their independence from us and management, including the matters required by the applicable rules of the
+The Audit Committee discussed with our independent registered public accounting firm, which is responsible for expressing an opinion on the conformity of the audited financial statements with accounting principles generally accepted in the United States of America, their judgments as to the quality and the acceptability of our financial reporting and such other matters as are required to be discussed with the Committee pursuant to applicable rules of the PCAOB and the SEC.
+The Audit Committee has received the written disclosures and the letter from the independent registered public accounting firm required by the applicable rules of the PCAOB regarding the independent accountants's communications with the Audit Committee concerning independence.
+The Audit Committee discussed with the independent registered public accounting firm their independence.